 Color identification & color name selection:

-Step 2: Color selection.
-The color circles on this website are a convenience for entering a color selection.
-You must have a color name in order to make a color selection.
-See Step 1.
+Step 2: Color name selection.
+The color circles on product pages are a convenience for making a color name selection.
+When you click on one, it selects that color name and the grey ring turns bold.
+Price and availability will now display for that color name.
+You must know or find out a color name in order to make a color name selection.
+Color Identification Service

-Online colors are not fully accurate due to variances in computer monitor settings and qualities.
+Online colors are not fully accurate due to variances in computer monitor qualities, video card variances, and settings.
 Desktop monitors will be most accurate.
 Laptops, pads, and phones are the least accurate.
 We are not responsible for color selection accuracy made from these samples.
 Use the Color Identification service or contact us.

 Q: How can I tell what the name of my color is?